filakhtov/gentoo-use-docs/media-fonts/terminus-font.md

 It is safe to disable this flag.

-### pcf
+### pcf-8bit
-Execute the `make pcf pcf-8bit` command to build fonts in the PCF (Portable Compiled Format) for various encodings, then the `make install-pcf` command to install them.
+Execute the `make pcf-8bit` command to build fonts in the PCF (Portable Compiled Format) for various encodings, then the `make install-pcf` command to install them.

 This flag should be enabled if there is a need for the PCF fonts, e.g. for use with the X Server.

-### pcf-unicode-only
+### pcf-unicode
-This flag only works if the `pcf` flag is enabled.
-It will remove PCF font files for all encodings but Unicode before installing the package.
+Execute the `make pcf` command to build fonts in the PCF (Portable Compiled Format) with unicode support, then the `make install-pcf` command to install them.

 This flag should normally be enabled, unless the target system uses non-Unicode locale settings.